Pnut2K/Nutpatch-Changelogs/README.md

 ## ***[Down smash]***
   {Summary}

 Restored the rocket launcher fsmash from brawl, but this time on down smash.
 If jump is held during the active frames of the move, Snake will be propelled upward in exchange for taking 8 damage.
+Similar to rob boost, rocket jumping will buff snake's aerials by 2% before he touches the ground.
+Additionally, fair goes from being a meteor to a spike.

-f22-28, 16%, 80 BKB 70 KBG @ 90
+f22-28, 16%, 80 BKB 40 KBG @ 85

 ## ***[Up tilt]***
 +Ported Ultimate animation